-Candles burn nearby.
-Occasionally, specks are sprayed out by the motion, hit a flame, flash, and then flicker and die.
+Squat tallow candles flicker nearby.
+Occasionally, specks are sprayed out by the motion, hit a flame, flash, and then fade with strange smoke.
 The old man then pours in some light amber liquid, which might well be urine, or maybe just beer.
 The harshness of grinding becomes a river-like slosh.

 At the window, the boy sees the birthing of magic.
 His eyes at the crevice are wide and unblinking, don't want to miss how these potions are made.

 The old man sees only his usual work.
 Once he is satisfied that each mixture is right, he places the bowls on a wide wooden board, which he lifts with a delicate, trembling grace.
 He bears it across to another small table, next to the window.
 There is only a solitary candle lit there, perched on the cracked, yellow skull of a ram; wax has formed frozen waterfalls across the sockets of the eyes, the nose, the gaping, deathly jester's mouth.
 The light it throws out makes the colours all glimmer.
 Cats' eyes, owls' eyes, in a nocturnal hunt.